-In order to advance this exciting technology, LightSail 2 will use its sail to increase the altitude of its initial orbit using solar energy alone.
+In order to advance this exciting technology, LightSail 2 used its sail to increase the apogee of its initial orbit by more than 8 kilometers using solar pressure.
 This experiment has never been done before and management of the project has been entrusted to Professor David Spencer.
-SFPL will help support the mission from Purdue using our satellite tracking station to receive and monitor telemetry from the satellite.
+SFPL is supporting the mission from Purdue using our satellite tracking station to receive and monitor telemetry from the satellite.
 SFPL's role also includes mission analysis and planning to assess the outcome of the experiment.
-LightSail 2 launched successfully June 25th at 2:30 am EDT aboard the SpaceX Falcon Heavy STP-2 mission.
+LightSail 2 launched successfully June 25th at 2:30 am EDT aboard the SpaceX Falcon Heavy STP-2 mission and success was announced on July 29th, 2019.
 Mission updates are available from The Planetary Society as well as Professor Spencer's mission manager blog.

 The previous mission, LightSail, was also managed by Professor Spencer and was successful in testing deployment of a solar sail in 2015.

 SNOOPI is a small satellite mission led by Purdue AAE Professor James Garrison.
 The mission was selected for funding by NASA's In-Space Validation of Earth Science Technologies (InVEST) program in 2018.
 The mission will attempt to measure root-zone soil moisture and snow water content by observing specific radar frequencies broadcast by other satellites.
 When these frequencies are reflected off of Earth's surface they become imprinted with information about soil moisture and snow water content.
 Accurate measurement of root-zone soil moisture in particular is critical to food production.
 The data could help predict floods and droughts and aid in the forecasting of improved water management for agriculture, hydroelectric power, and drinkable water monitoring.